NREL/OpenStudio-resources/README.md

 ### Environment variables

-Multiple jobs will be run in parallel, the number of which is determined by:
+**Multiple jobs will be run in parallel**, the number of which is determined by:

 * The environment variable `N` if it is set
 * Your number of logical threads minus 1 if `N` is not set (for eg a recent quad core machine will run 7 jobs in parallel)

-To the environment variable `N`:
+To set the environment variable `N`:

 Windows
 ```